-It’s that time of year in the Apple cycle where the early beta’s of the major operating systems start coming out.
-Last month at WWDC21 we noted that the coming changes may signal the great open rate apocalypse.
+It’s that time of year in the Apple cycle when the early beta’s of the major operating systems start coming out.
+Last month at WWDC21, we noted that the coming changes may signal the great open rate apocalypse.

 After lifting up the hood, the results were… surprising.

-However, as we started testing sending email to multiple inboxes we had linked to Apple Mail from a Campaign Refinery sandbox campaign, that is not the behavior we actually found.
+However, as we started testing sending emails to multiple inboxes we had linked to Apple Mail from a Campaign Refinery sandbox campaign, that is not the behavior we actually found.

 Instead, an open was not recorded until the user actually loaded the message.

 However, additional opens inside of Apple Mail later were not recorded.
 If this behavior holds, then platforms such as Campaign Refinery will be able to see if a contact ever opened an email – as well as the time stamp from when that initial open was.

 *Note: This is still very much an early release beta, and behavior should almost certainly be expected to change between now and the official public release this fall.

 What about clicks?

 As expected, clicks still track just as they have before since the recipient still travels through a URL redirect that we can track and is unique to each user.
 This will be a very difficult thing for even the most privacy-focused browsers to abstract away, so for now, this should remain a safe harbor.

 While the news so far about opens is a fantastic, if unexpected, surprise… Countdown timers are not quite as fortunate (but it’s not all bad news!)